osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

   You must have administrative access to the PI AF Server and PI Data Archive.
 While developing your OMF application, it will be necessary to delete intermediate AF templates, elements, and PI points.
 For more information, see the *PI System Explorer* user manual and the *PI System Management Tools* user manual.

+To speed the development process, it is recommended that all of the above products be installed on your computer and on the computers in the same Windows domain.
+Also, ensure you have sufficient access rights.
+Note that this topic demonstrates the basic OMF application development process, and not the administrative aspects of configuring and securing the entire solution you build using OSIsoft PI System.

 Programming Language and Running Platform
 -----------------------------------------